test-erik/India-Visa-Online/README.md

 The website recommends Firefox, Chrome or Internet Explorer 9 and above.
 I had the best experience with a recent Firefox.
 It can save you from hours of useless typingh if you install a browser login which remembers your form input.
 For Firefox I used _Form History Control_ from https://addons.mozilla.org/de/firefox/addon/form-history-control/ .

+## Mail/DNS

+In the case you use your own DNS resolver and mail server, make sure your resolver has no problems with DNSSEC validation fails or add `nic.in` to the mailservers whitelist for nun-eistent domains.

+## Passport photo

+You need a scan of a passport photo with light background (not just taken from the passwort).
+The European standard portrait format 35mm × 45mm is too tall, it must be possible to crop it so that it is almost square.
+Only JPEG files are accepted.

+## Scan of the passport

+# The forms

+## telephon numbers

+# Technical Contact in India